riddleproject/riddles-dh/writeups/meeting_notes.md

 * Work on heatmap
 * Come back to classifier when the heatmap is done
 * Check for duplicates in the Gale dataset

+# 9-11-19
+* Add to wordpress
+* More data: B&A archive
+* Change titles
+*
+* Handover documents
+* Build web app for ebofs